bbor/bbor.github.io/index.md

 # Mixtape and typesmith

 I've started an open-source project called [Mixtape](http://www.github.com/bbor/mixtape).
 It's essentially a static site generation tool for documentation content, especially useful when you have some kind of typed hierarchical data.
 For example, you could use it for an API, or a set of visual programming nodes.
-You feed Maxtape with your data objects, each of which typically has some content in HTML or Markdown, and it generates for you a help system with autocomplete search, TOC, full-text search, etc.
+You feed Mixtape with your data objects, each of which typically has some content in HTML or Markdown, and it generates for you a help system with autocomplete search, TOC, full-text search, etc.

 ![Mixtape preview](images/preview.gif)